couchbaselabs/docs-ng/content/couchbase-sdk-net-1.2/getting-started.markdown

 This chapter will get you started with using Couchbase Server and the.NET (C\#) Client Library.

+As of release 1.2.5, the Couchbase.NET Client Library supports.NET Framework versions 3.5 and 4.0.

 <a id="server"></a>

 ## Get a Server